ga-wdi-boston/python/README.md

 Dictionary keys **must** be unique.
 Creating a key-value pair for a key that already exists will simply reassign the value of the existing key.

-Keys can be either strings or numbers (or variables referencing one of those types).
+Keys can be either strings or numbers.

 There are two ways of instantiating a Python dictionary: